 The Basic Spend Analysis contains an overview of the total spend, the spend per group, a world map, the ABC analysis, the Kraljic Matrix, Po-Non Po insights, Invoices stats, and the transaction details.

 In response to the rapid price increases in the market, Zuiver Analytics has developed a unique Price Fluctuation Explorer .

 Get more insight into price increases and decreases with the help of a calculated index trendline and improve your budgets, supplier management, order times and order volume.

 The indexed trendline is calculated over your purchases based on your own invoice and/or purchase order data.

 The result is an indexed trendline, calculated based on a weighted average of your purchases.
 What you buy more of also weighs more heavily in the increase or decrease.

-In order to generate the desired insights, your organization is trained in understanding and dealing with the Purchasing Price Index.
+In order to generate the desired insights, your organization is learend to work with the calculated Procurement Price Index.